liv-ac-uk/comp122/labs/inheritance/README.md

 To ensure consistency with other arrows in UML diagrams, the base of the "extends" symbol (a line with a triangular head) goes *from* the class which "inherits from".

-You can about Student having more "stuff" in it, hence Student gets the wide end of the arrow, and Person gets the pointy end.
+You want the `Student` class to have more "stuff" in it, hence Student gets the wide end of the arrow, and Person gets the pointy end.

 {% next %}